Generic selectors

 While some couples spend a lifetime together with unspoken tenets of love, faithfulness, and trust, does that constitute a covenantal marriage?
 Only God knows.
 In days gone by, societal mores and relationships between a man and woman were unquestionably more biblically based and people had high regard for vows and commitments.
 Today, however, it is a rare instance of a “common law” situation that is anything other than fornication.

 Importantly, any relationship that lacks a marital covenant based upon vows of a lifelong relationship of love, faithfulness, and trust, such as “common law” marriage, cannot be adjudicated by any biblical statute as a valid marriage.
-Nonetheless, it is a simple enough matter to rectify through a minister who can mediate a proper marital covenant if the couple so chooses.
+Nonetheless, it is a simple enough matter to rectify through an elder who can mediate a proper marital covenant if the couple so chooses.

 CHAPTER 3